bregeabe/NMU-antibiotics-2024/notes/antibiotic-report.md

 ## User permissions

 **R3** - Admin can view all Patient info.

 **R4** - Sign in will be NMU ID Scan.

-**R5** - Before each semester starts, all students, patients, and specimen will be cleared off the computer.
-Admin can generate new patients in the click of a button.
+**R5** - Before each semester starts all students, and specimen will be cleared off the computer.

 Users can interact with the software differently depending on if they are faculty or students.